Flowminder/pytest-airflow/README.rst

 alternative is to implement a fixture as a factory, and handling fixture teardown on the test itself.

-Alternatively, the plugin allows fixture deferred setup and teardown.
-In order to achieve deferred execution, one needs to prefix the name of the fixture with ``defer_``.
-That will request the plugin to defer its execution until the DAG is run.
+Alternatively, the plugin allows deferred fixture setup and teardown.
+In order to achieve deferred execution, the name of the fixture must be prefixed with ``defer_`` or it must depend on the reserved fixture ``task_ctx``.
+That means that the plugin defer the execution of such fixtures until the DAG is run.
 Fixtures that depend on a deferred fixture will also have its execution deferred for later.

+The reserved fixture ``task_ctx`` is always deferred.
+This fixture evaluates the Airflow task context and is available to the user when writting tests.
+Using this fixture, the user has access to all the items that would be available to ``kwargs`` when setting ``provide_context`` to ``True`` when using the ``PythonOperator`` in Airflow.

 All in all, collection time fixture execution should be used for test parametrization, for generating expensive resources that can be made